 Carex palustris aurea ‘Bowles Golden’ produces a mass of golden leaves, each outlined in palest lime-green.
-It forms attractive weeping clumps useful for masking the edges.
+It forms elegant weeping clumps useful for masking the edges.
 In Summer produces attractive tufted seed heads, held above the foliage.

 Flowers: June/July coffee coloured stems topped with dark brown florets.